fermion-app/docs/docs/getting-started/what-can-you-do-on-fermion.md

 ## Data Transparency and Digital Protection

-We get it – there’s nothing more demoralizing than seeing your content be abused.
+There’s nothing more demoralizing than seeing your content be abused.
 We understand because we’ve been there too.

 And this is why, at Fermion, we prioritize data security and transparency by providing you with robust DRM protection to safeguard your content.

-Your courses are protected from piracy and unauthorized use, with our in-built DRM protection with Widevine and Fairplay.
+Your courses are protected from piracy and unauthorized use, with our in-built DRM protection and with Widevine and Fairplay.
 Moreover, Fermion also offers detailed insights into your audience engagement, course completion, and assessment reports, allowing you to continuously improve your courses.

 You have 100% control and visibility over your content and audience, with a secure and transparent teaching environment.